 In order to beat out other orders, some unscrupulous customers will offer a large tip (the ‘bait’) to get you to accept their order first, then remove the tip after the delivery has been completed.

 Unfortunately, if a tip looks too good to be true (for example, an $100 tip on a $20 order), you may want to pass or at least wait for a better order to come along.
 Instacart drivers we’ve spoken to say you’ll get better at identifying tip baits the more shops you take, but at the beginning, if it looks too good to be true, it probably is!

-Instacart has been plagued by accusations of tip-baiting.
-It’s been such a big topic that the Senate has now launched an inquiry into the problem – and now it looks like Instacart is listening.
+Instacart tip-baiting is such a big topic that the Senate has now launched an inquiry into the problem – and now it looks like Instacart is listening.

 Instacart sent out an email letting drivers know they’re making changes to their platform.
 Is Instacart tip-baiting really over?

 Instacart tip-baiting is when customers offer a big tip for shoppers to accept their order.
 The Instacart shopper would get excited – sometimes these tips were quite substantial!